CLIMADA-project/climada_python/doc/joss/calibration-module/paper.md

 # Example Code

-Given a hazard event set, and exposure, and associated impact data in the appropriate CLIMADA dats structures, the calibration input can quickly be defined.
+Given a hazard event set, and exposure, and associated impact data in the appropriate CLIMADA data structures, the calibration input can quickly be defined.
 Users have to supply a cost function, the parameter space bounds, a function that creates an impact function from the estimated parameter set, and a function that transforms a CLIMADA ``Impact`` object into the same structure as the input impact data.

 ```python